This summer, I’m on a mission to explore uncharted territory in my own backyard and improve Michigan’s economy one purchase at a time.

 Ever since I received an unusual Fordite necklace from my husband I’ve wanted to stop in and meet the jeweler at Korner Gem.
 But I’d never found the time or opportunity.

-Kevin has honed his skills in gemology and rock collecting for decades as of the oldest—albiet youngest—members of the Grand Traverse Rock & Mineral Club.
+Kevin has honed his skills in gemology and rock collecting for decades as one of the oldest—albeit youngest—members of the Grand Traverse Rock & Mineral Club.
 He’s met many friends along the way, some of whom have passed on.
 The stones in his river were collected and purchased from fellow rock hounds and vendors, only two of whom had the chance to see his creation before passing.
-The river remains a beautiful tribute to a lifelong journery collecting precious fossils and friends.
+The river remains a beautiful tribute to a lifelong journey collecting precious fossils and friends.

 Then Kevin said something that explained what I was feeling, “The jewelry profession supports the rock habit.”

 Indeed, Kevin has created a fabulous jewelry collection by focusing on what he loves: rock collecting.
-Since the age of nine when he floated along the waters of Lake Leelanau on a surfboard wearing a dive mask and scanning the shallows for stone, Kevin has had a rock habit.
-At fourteen he started is entrepreneurial adventure selling polished petoskey stones at the Holiday Inn gift shop.
+Since the age of nine, when he floated along the waters of Lake Leelanau on a surfboard wearing a dive mask and scanning the shallows for stone, Kevin has had a rock habit.
+At fourteen, he started his entrepreneurial adventure selling polished petoskey stones at the Holiday Inn gift shop.
 Years later, he’s turned that childhood pastime into a 12-year-old jewelry business.
 After two moves, Korner Gem has found a home in Brewery Creek.

 His work ranges from elegant to whimsical.
 Display cases throughout the store showcase custom necklaces, pendants, rings and charms.
 But what strikes me the most is Korner Gem’s use of Michigan beach stones in creative settings that reflect the area.
 Petoskey stones, Leland blue and even Fordite (or Paint, as he calls it) have been fashioned into creative charms in familiar shapes.